 Our Work

-Our initiatives include wellness events, educational resources, urban agriculture as well as community outreach and scholarly research through collaboration with private and public organizations such as churches, schools community centers and park districts.
+Our initiatives include wellness events, developing educational resources, community health research as well as community outreach that supports chronic disease prevention and scholarly research through collaboration with local organizations, churches, schools and community centers.
+Our mission to inspire healthier living, promote wellness, and health equity has guided us through numerous partnerships, programs, and research endeavors.

 01